Cuando Cubango Province: Geography

-Cuando Cubango is traversed by the northwesterly line of equal latitude and longitude.
-It is located in the extreme south-east of Angola.
-To the north and north-east it is bordered with Moxico Province, and in the west - the provinces of Huila and Cunene.
-In the south of Cuando Cubango it borders Namibia, and to the east - Zambia.
+Cuando Cubango was traversed by the northwesterly line of equal latitude and longitude.
+It was located in the extreme south-east of Angola.
+To the north and north-east it bordered Moxico Province, and in the west - the provinces of Huila and Cunene.
+In the south of Cuando Cubango it bordered Namibia, and to the east - Zambia.

 Municipalities

-The province of Cuando Cubango contains nine municipalities (municípios):
+The province of Cuando Cubango contained nine municipalities (municípios):